MJMcP/best-compressed/README.md

 [Back to Contents](#contents)

 ### Wear and Care page
+  - Inheriting the layout of the Landing Page, the information in this section will be presented in 3 columns.
+  - The first column will contain an image and bullet points containing short 'daily' tips for wear and care of your garments and skin.
-  - Inheriting the layout of the Landing Page, the information presented here is predominantly video based instruction videos for the main areas of consideration : the washing and upkeep of the garments themselves and the protection of the skin layer where appropriate.
+  - Two of these columns will host externally sourced videos,  one video on washing and upkeep of compression garments and another on the protection of the skin layer.
 Each video will load with controls and muted for optimal user experience.
+Each video will also have as an addition, the disclaimer as posted by the original content creator.
   - The disclaimer for the intent of the site can be seen in the footer along with the social media icons.

 [Back to Contents](#contents)

 ### Tried and Tested page
   - The current format of this page similar in header and footer layout of its siblings.
-  - The main content on this page consists of a form box with name, email address and text box fields for contributing to the advice element of the site.
+  - One section on this page consists of a form box with name, email address and text box fields for contributing to the advice element of the site.
+  - The second section gives insight into the information desired in the text box field and also provides 3 external links to websites that specialise in medical conditions or situations that require the use of compression garments.
   - The disclaimer for the intent of the site can be seen in the footer along with the social media icons.

 [Back to Contents](#contents)

 ## Features Left to Implement

 This site was initially conceived as a public information resource with an option for adaptation depending on user feedback.
-Some of the features that are intended for the future without feedback are as follows
+Some of the features that are intended for the future without feedback are as follows:

-- Official Logo for use on site and as a watermark for other associated media
+- Official Logo for use on site and as a watermark for other associated media.
-- Advice board where collected tips will be displayed
+- Advice board where collected tips will be displayed.
-- Animation/Pop-up of disclaimer, negating the need for its placement in the text of the information section.
+- Animation/Pop-up of disclaimer, ensuring that the information reaches the user.
-- Self produced media content: videos and photos to replace the externally sourced content
+- Self produced media content: videos and photos to replace all externally sourced content.
-- possible link page to reputable sellers of accessories once self produced content is in place as current image licencing agreement makes this a conflict.
+- A possible link page to reputable sellers of accessories once self produced content is in place as current image licencing agreement makes this a conflict.

 [Back to Contents](#contents)

 ## Technologies Used

-In the creation of this project I have used the following
+In the creation of this project I have used the following:

 - Balsamiq to create the wireframes.
 - HTML5 to provide the content and structure for the website.
 - CSS to provide the styling.
 - Github to host and edit the website.
 - Gitpod to deploy the website.
+- Adobe color website to confirm assessibility of colours used.
+- Codegena to create a video embedding code generator.

 [Back to Contents](#contents)